 I’d say these are a healthy-ish treat.
-They’re made with some alternatives to traditional baking ingredients like bananas and coconut oil instead of butter, honey instead of refined sugar, and whole wheat flour instead of white.
+Like banana chocolate chip breakfast cookies, they are made with some alternatives to traditional baking ingredients like bananas and coconut oil instead of butter, honey instead of refined sugar, and whole wheat flour instead of white.
 However, they may be too sugary for someone who needs to watch their sugar intake.

 When it comes to labeling recipes as healthy, use the best judgment for YOU.
 You can calculate the nutritional information for these with the exact products/brands you use with the help of an online recipe nutrition calculator.Print